 14. Middlesex University

-With a large campus to the northwest of the city, this long-standing university is perfect for those who want to avoid the hustle and bustle of the City.
-Located just a short walk away from Hendon Central tube station, this art college is very accessible no matter where you’re travelling from in the city.
-With an impressive art faculty featuring courses from product design to fine art, Middlesex University is a great option to consider.
+With a large campus to the northwest of the city, this long-standing university is perfect for those who want to avoid the hustle and bustle of the city.
+Located just a short walk from Hendon Central tube station, this art college is accessible no matter where you’re travelling from in the city.
+Middlesex University is a great option with an impressive art faculty featuring courses from product design to fine art.

 The Burroughs (Hendon) | Website